 We send a survey every three weeks to those that download the final reports from the NITC website.
-We've received 394 responses regarding the final reports.
+The first survey for NITC reports was distributed at the end of April.
+Since then we've received 351 responses regarding the final reports.
 Below are selected results from the survey: